One year on from the oft-delayed No Time To Die, we remember the long run-up to something quite unprecedented in the James Bond series – a finale.

 But for whatever reason Safin is underwhelming, he feels set up for a fall.
 If you’re the villain who kills James Bond, you should probably stand out in some way from any other adversary he’s faced, instead of feeling like a half-remembered prestige version of older characters with facial injuries and vague accents.
 The scene at London’s Hammersmith Bridge where Bond and M discuss how they don’t know who he is or what he wants feels like an unaddressed script note that accidentally made it into the dialogue.
 Altogether, it’s one of the weakest villain characters and performances in the entire series.

 Still, a villain who postures about his legacy mirrors Bond’s journey thematically.
 The well-worn “we’re not so different, you and I” speech at least resonates from the point of view of Bond’s journey, going from dishing out carnage and death to having a family.
-But the challenge is so obscure as to be underwhelming, and you’re left with the feeling that if Bond was going to shoot Safin in the face three times, he could have done so an hour earlier.
+But the challenge is so obscure as to be underwhelming.
+We’re left with the sense that if Bond was going to shoot Safin in the face three times, he could have done so an hour earlier.

 As we said, it’s Bond vs virus, where the virus is an astonishingly literal plot device for converting the running theme of Bond’s job being dangerous to those who loves into something MI6 made that will kill his family if he doesn’t stop it.